hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

+#### 10
-10. [my10-DAC-to-ADC.ino](my10-DAC-to-ADC.ino) Testing the DAC pin at A6 as it sends from 0.0 to 1.0 to both A0 for analogRead (from 0 to 1023) and D6 for digitalRead (from 0 to 1).
+[my10-DAC-to-ADC.ino](my10-DAC-to-ADC.ino) Testing the DAC pin at A6 as it sends from 0.0 to 1.0 to both A0 for analogRead (from 0 to 1023) and D6 for digitalRead (from 0 to 1).

+#### 11
-11. [my11-servo.ino](my11-servo.ino) Basic servo functionality.
+[my11-servo.ino](my11-servo.ino) Basic servo functionality.
 Will need Servo.h greater than 0.0.2 or make the changes stated [here](https://forum.arduino.cc/index.php?topic=691668.msg4700186#msg4700186) on the Arduino forum.

+#### 12
-12. [my12-serial1-crash.ino](my12-serial1-crash.ino).
+[my12-serial1-crash.ino](my12-serial1-crash.ino).
 The portenta sends crash information through the Serial1 RX and TX pins.
 This program allows you to load a serial1 monitoring programon another 3.3V arduino (Note: must use protective resistors if using an older 5V arduino).
 The easier approach is to connect a TTL USB cable to Gnd, RX and TX but I don't have one of those cables.

+#### 13
-13. [my13_uart_m4_m7_print.ino](my13_uart_m4_m7_print.ino) Similar to the crash report that uses another arduino to catch the serial1 UART TX and TR and GND print output.
+[my13_uart_m4_m7_print.ino](my13_uart_m4_m7_print.ino) Similar to the crash report that uses another arduino to catch the serial1 UART TX and TR and GND print output.
 This program allows UART print from either the M7 or M4 cores.
 Great for debugging the M4 core.
 Uses ``` _UART1_.println("Hi");``` which on the M7 is the same as Serial1.println("Hi"); and on the M4 core is Serial.println("hi"); The program also tests for Portenta or not and programs for each of 2 boards 3 cores.

-#### 14.
+#### 14
 [my14_8x8_thermal_Array.ino](my14_8x8_thermal_Array.ino) Finally starting to make cool things.
 This $52 USD Thermal 8x8 array can sense who has a temperature.
 The program flashes the onboard LED when it senses a temperaturre change, but if the highest temperature is above a set threshold (I used 39 degrees celcius), it flashes continuously for about 20 seconds.
 The serial monitor is not needed but gives average array temperature and highest recorded temperature.
 Prints about 3 times until it settles down again.
 Uses the AMG8831 sensor at [AMG8833 IR 88 Thermal Imager Array Temperature Sensor Module 8x8 Infrared Camera Sensor](https://www.amazon.com/s?k=AMG8833+IR+88+Thermal+Imager+Array+Temperature+Sensor+Module+8x8+Infrared+Camera+Sensor&ref=nb_sb_noss) that is a generic search I used [this one](https://www.amazon.com/AMG8833-Thermal-Imager-Temperature-Infrared/dp/B07YZRGVB9/ref=sr_1_1?dchild=1&keywords=AMG8833+IR+8+*+8+Thermal+Imager+Array+Temperature+Sensor+Module+8x8+Infrared+Camera+Sensor&qid=1600007347&sr=8-1)

 ![AMG8833 IR 88 Thermal Imager Array Temperature Sensor Module 8x8 Infrared Camera Sensor](image-video/portenta-thermal-8x8-03.png)

+#### pinout

 ## Portenta H7 Pinout documentation:
 Lots more info in this pdf file: https://content.arduino.cc/assets/Pinout-PortentaH7_latest.pdf